Acknowledgement of Country

 WANADA acknowledges Aboriginal and Torres Strait Islander people as the Traditional Custodians of this country and its waters.
 We wish to pay our respect to Elders past and present and extend this to all Aboriginal people seeing this message.

-To lead a shared voice within the specialist alcohol and other drug service sector that drives positive change needed to achieve best community outcomes.
+To lead a shared voice within the specialist alcohol and other drug service sector that drives and influences systemic change needed to achieve best community outcomes.

-- Provide an informed voice to influence effective alcohol and other drug service planning
+- Provide an informed voice to influence effective alcohol and other drug policy, planning, development and systems reform

 - Drive sector implementation of, and policy support for, the principles of self-determination

-- Lead a coordinated approach to sector-wide development that enhances best practice and equitable access
+- Lead a coordinated approach to sector-wide development that enhances quality and evidence-informed practice

 WANADA is funded by the Western Australian Mental Health Commission and the Australian Government Department of Health.
-WANADA also receives additional project funding from the Mental Health Commission, the Western Australian Primary Health Alliance, the Burnet Institute and Lotterywest.
+WANADA also receives additional project funding from the Mental Health Commission, the Western Australian Primary Health Alliance, and Lotterywest.
 WANADA is grateful for the continued support of our members.

 The Western Australian Mental Health Commission funds WANADA’s core business, including: enhancing alcohol and other drug sector sustainability and viability; building capacity of the alcohol and other drug sector including promoting continuous improvement in organisations and service delivery; improving alcohol and other drug sector effectiveness; fostering collaboration; representation, policy development and advocacy; and coordination and information exchange within and between the alcohol and other drug sector and the WA Mental Health Commission.